-Recruitment Budget: A small fund is allocated for the recruitment of students.
+Recruitment Budget.
+A small fund is allocated for the recruitment of students.
 Expenses include:

-- travel for faculty and staff to attend recruitment fairs - site visits for prospective students - scholarships for students who place in the poster presentation during the TTUHSC Student Research Day - advertising through on-line media such as Petersons.com and Gradschools.com
+- travel for faculty and staff to attend recruitment fairs - site visits for prospective students - scholarships for students who place in the poster presentation during the TTUHSC Student Research Week

-Student Research Day - is an interdisciplinary forum designed to:
+Student Research Week.
+An interdisciplinary forum designed to:

-- stimulate exchange of research information among students in biomedically related disciplines - highlight exceptional research performed by students in training - expose students to the latest research advancements through seminars presented by distinguished biomedical scientists - recruit regional students into our graduate and professional degree program - award scholarships in various categories of the poster presentations
+- stimulate exchange of research information among students - highlight exceptional research performed by students in training - expose students to the latest research advancements through seminars presented by distinguished biomedical scientists - recruit regional students into our graduate and professional degree program - award scholarships in various categories of the poster presentations